netobserv/netobserv.github.io/content/posts/2025-01-15-perf-improvements.md

 Those changes triggered a refactoring that doesn't come without consequences and tradeoffs.

 - Most importantly, **partial flows**: because now having two different maps, one for the main flows, generated from the TC hook, and another for the enrichments, generated from other hooks, there can sometimes be a mismatch between these two.
-Especially when the enrichment map keys aren't found in the flows map, it results in generating partial flows, which is a flow that lacks some information.
+Especially when the enrichment map keys aren't found in the flows map, the result is a generated partial flow, which is a flow that lacks some information.
 Namely, the TCP flags, the MAC addresses and the bytes and packets counters are missing in partial flows.
-It doesn't mean these values are entirely lost: you could still be able to find them in an adjacent flow - it's because flows are evicted periodically, and an eviction might occur precisely at the _wrong moment_ (it's a race condition), with only partial data being available at that time.
+It doesn't mean these values are entirely lost; you could still be able to find them in an adjacent flow - it's because flows are evicted periodically, and an eviction might occur precisely at the _wrong moment_ (it's a race condition), with only partial data being available at that time.
 Another cause for partial flows could be sampling, when the agent is configured with a sampling rate: if for some reason the enrichment data is sampled but the corresponding TC hook packet isn't, this would also result in a partial flow.

 **Fig. 8: an example of partial flow, with 0 bytes/packets**

 ![Partial flow]({page.image('perf-improvements-1-8/partial-flow.png')})

 - Limitation in **observed interfaces**: because BPF structure size must be predictable, we cannot store in map all the observed interfaces, we need to set a maximum.
 This is currently 6.
 If a packet is seen on more than six interfaces, we would only show the first six.
 Today we consider it sufficient, but we might raise the max later if needed.
-A prometheus metrics was added to notify for maximum reached.
+A Prometheus metrics was added to notify for the maximum reached.

 ## Next

 Better performance is a never ending battle.
-Especially here in NetObserv, it is critical to run our eBPF probes with the minimal possible impacts on the monitored workloads, and on the cluster overall.
+Especially here in NetObserv, it is critical to run our eBPF probes with the minimal possible impacts on the monitored workloads and on the cluster overall.

 ### Back to the ringbuffer

 As mentioned above, there are some ideas to improve further the data processing between kernel and user spaces.
-One of them consists in re-evaluating how relevant would be a [ringbuffer](https://docs.ebpf.io/linux/map-type/BPF_MAP_TYPE_RINGBUF/).
+One of them consists in re-evaluating the relevance of a [ringbuffer](https://docs.ebpf.io/linux/map-type/BPF_MAP_TYPE_RINGBUF/).

 [Previously](https://opensource.com/article/22/8/ebpf-network-observability-cloud) we found that a hash map is more relevant than a ringbuffer for forwarding flows to the user space.
 This is mostly because the hash map allows in-kernel aggregation, thus reducing the size of the data to copy, whereas the ringbuffer is for a stateless usage, transferring data as soon as it comes, thus with the risk to copy some duplicated parts again and again.